 Above all, make sure to reply to their comments.

 Tip: Encourage your followers to take action by including a CTA in your post.

-Holding contests on social media platforms are ideal ways to attract consumers to a brand.
-An average, 34% of new customers are acquired this way.
+Holding contests on social media platforms is the ideal way to attract consumers to a brand.
+On average, 34% of new customers are acquired this way.
 Not only does it promote your online business, but it helps boost traffic to your site.